Can treated wood contaminate vegetable gardens?

-Pressure treated wood is wood treated with a chemical compound called creosote, which is a wood preservative that is blended with mineral oil.
-Creosote is clearly labelled on pressure-treated wood and can be found in home improvement stores.
+Pressure treated wood is wood treated with a chemical compound called creosote, a wood preservative blended with mineral oil.
+Creosote is clearly labelled on pressure-treated timber and can be found in home improvement stores.
 While some people are concerned about the potential health risks associated with this chemical, or the environmental risk of abandoned waste barrels, others see this as a commonly used wood preservative.

 It is treated wood that becomes more durable and less susceptible to molds, insects, and water damage.
-Pressure-treated wood also becomes fireproofed depending on the type of primer used.
 The process uses high pressure to inject a preservative into the wood.
+Pressure-treated wood also becomes fireproof depending on the type of primer used.

 The preservative is a chemical that is resistant to insects and moisture.
 Pressure-treated wood survives harsh conditions outdoors.
-The air inside the wood is replaced with chemicals so that it becomes resistant to decay.
+The air inside the wood is replaced with chemicals to become resistant to decay.
 It becomes easy to cut and lightweight.

 Marine lumber is resistant wood for docks and seawalls.
+The lumber comes in pine or cedar.
 The process involves saturating milled lumber with chemical preservatives.
-The lumber comes in pine or cedar.

 The chemicals reduce the vulnerability of the wood to insects and rot.
-The wood is left wet so that you coat the wood with paint.
+The wood is left wet, so you coat the wood with paint.
 Pressure-treated wood is a time-sensitive project.
 Pressure-treated wood removes a greenish color that is not appealing to the eye.

 Is it safe to use around vegetables?

-Although pressure-treated wood comes with safe properties, it is not safe from vegetables.
+Although pressure-treated wood has safe properties, it is not safe from vegetables.
 It contains arsenic, lead, and other contaminants that treat the wood.
 The substances leach into surrounding soils in quantities that affect vegetables.

-The preservatives work for the good of your beds, but they have a risk of contaminating your vegetables.
+The preservatives work for the good of your beds, but they risk contaminating your vegetables.
 Alternatives such as decay-resistant wood like redwood and red cedar are safe to use.

-Raised beds mount the soil and sloping the sides.
-However, they need checking since they allow the absorption of small amounts of chemicals from the plants.
+Raised beds mount the soil and slope the sides.
+However, they need checking since they allow the plants to absorb small amounts of chemicals.

 You do not know the level of absorption.
 Pressure-treated wood is not safe for the environment as a whole.
 There are human health risks from the garden that avoid the wood.